glvi/funcpp/docs/sum_types.md

 s:S ∧ s = (inb a) ⇒ b:B // elimination 2/2
 ```

-Sums of types may involve more than just two alternatives.
-In general,
+Sum types may involve more than just two alternatives.
+In general, a
-a sum is denoted as
+sum type is denoted as follows.

 ```
 Σn Ai ≡ A1 + A2 + … + An
 ```

-with
+With special cases denoted as follows.

 ```
+Σ1 A ≡ A     // type A itself
 Σ0   ≡ void  // type without values
 ```

 ## C++